 Limited parking is available at Rainbow Park.
-Starting June 19, pay parking is in effect daily, 10 a.m. to 6 p.m. at an hourly rate of $2.
+From May 15 to Sep 15, pay parking is in effect daily, 10 a.m. to 6 p.m. at an hourly rate of $2, for a maximum of 6 hours.
 Accessible parking will be offered at no cost.
 Parking can be purchased via meters and PayByPhone.

 Watch out for our helpful Park Hosts wearing red shirts who can provide you with resort information, wayfinding assistance, COVID-19 guidance and park amenity information during summer.
 Our Park Hosts will be travelling by bike throughout our parks on weekends and statutory holidays.
 Wave them down and say hello.

 Park etiquette and rules